gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

 .. container:: justify

-    Although *gmx solvate* creates molecules such as no overlap occur with the protein, it is safer to perform a short energy minimization to ensure that the distances between the atoms are reasonable.
+    Although *gmx solvate* creates molecules without overlap with the protein, it is safer to perform a short energy minimization to ensure that the distances between the atoms are reasonable.